nicoespeon/understandlegacycode.com/content/blog/a-process-to-do-safe-changes-in-a-complex-codebase/index.md

 The strategy is to remove the easy sticks first.
 The ones that are not tangled.
 Progressively, you untangle your _Stick_.
 Until you can reach it without breaking anything 🎉

+There's even a book that goes deep in detailing this process: [The Mikado Method](https://www.manning.com/books/the-mikado-method).

 ![](/assets/mikado-game.jpg)

 With a bit of practice, you'll become good at it.